dhchenx/mmkit-features/doc/text_features_extraction.md

 ```

 Most of the methods generate word vectors with fixed length to represent text for our analysis.
-We highly recommend to use GloVe embedding to generate word vectors.
+We highly recommend you to use GloVe embedding to generate word vectors.